 What are the types of cybersecurity?

-There are 5 different types of cybersecurity.
+There are 5 different types of cybersecurity:

-Network security prevents unauthorized access to your internal networks.
+3. Network security prevents unauthorized access to your internal networks.
 Important cybersecurity facts suggest new passwords and extra logins are the most common examples of network security implementation.

-Cloud security is a software-based security tool that monitors and protects the data in your cloud resources.
+4. Cloud security is a software-based security tool that monitors and protects the data in your cloud resources.

-What percentage of cyber attacks are phishing?
+What percentage of cyberattacks is phishing?

 Conclusion